TwoUnderscorez/lyx-hebrew-flake/README.md

 # LyX Flake with Hebrew support

-This setup relies on LuaLaTeX and Babel becuase they are supirior to XeLaTex/PdfLaTex and Polyglossia.
+This setup relies on LuaLaTeX and Babel because they are superior to XeLaTex/PdfLaTex and Polyglossia.

 To compile/preview a document, make sure you've selected LuaLaTex in LyX.